Kazi Mahmud Hasan: Military career

-Hasan was enlisted to Pakistan Military Academy in Kakul at the eve of Indo-Pakistani war of 1965 through the Pakistan emergency war cadre in Inter Services Selection Board and was commissioned on the Pakistan Army Corps of Service on 1966.
-After joining the Pakistan Army he subsequently represented the Pakistan Army football team, where he also captained on several occasions.
-In 1968, he successfully completed a football training course in Karachi, and in 1969, under his leadership, Pakistan Army won the Inter-Army Football Championship.
-While serving in West Pakistan, Hasan commanded two supply and transport battalion as major on Lahore Cantonment and Karachi Cantonment.
-He was detained during the Bangladesh Liberation War on Karachi Cantonment and repatriated to Bangladesh on 1973.
-He was promoted to lieutenant colonel and joined the Bangladesh Army Football Team the same year.
-After his emeritus from football career in 1974 he was appointed as commandant of Army School of Physical Training and Sports.
-He was promoted to colonel on 1980 and tenured as colonel administrative of Rangpur area headquarters.
-He was furthermore, the station commander at Cumilla Cantonment.
-On 1988 Hasan was ameliorated to brigadier general and was designated as director general of Special Security Force.
-Hasan retired from the army on 1989 and kept serving the special security forces till 1991 and was succeeded by brigadier general Jamilud Din Ahsan as director general.
-On December 1991 he was transferred to Ministry of Foreign Affairs as defence attache to Sweden.
-He went to retirement from administrative services on 1993.
+Hasan enlisted in the Pakistan Military Academy in Kakul at the eve of the Indo-Pakistani war of 1965 through the Pakistan emergency war cadre in the Inter Services Selection Board and was commissioned in the Pakistan Army Corps of Service in 1966.
+After joining the Pakistan Army, he represented the Pakistan Army football team, where he also captained on several occasions.
+In 1968, he successfully completed a football training course in Karachi, and in 1969, under his leadership, the Pakistan Army team won the Inter-Army Football Championship.
+While serving in West Pakistan, Hasan commanded two supply and transport battalions as a major at Lahore Cantonment and Karachi Cantonment.
+He was detained during the Bangladesh Liberation War at Karachi Cantonment and repatriated to Bangladesh in 1973.
+He was promoted to lieutenant colonel and joined the Bangladesh Army football team the same year.
+After his emeritus from football career in 1974, he was appointed commandant of the Army School of Physical Training and Sports.
+He was promoted to colonel in 1980 and tenured as colonel administrative of the Rangpur area headquarters.
+He was, furthermore, the station commander at Cumilla Cantonment.
+In 1988 Hasan was promoted to brigadier general and was designated as director general of the Special Security Force.
+Hasan retired from the army in 1989 and kept serving the special security forces till 1991 and was succeeded by Brigadier General Jamilud Din Ahsan as director general.
+In December 1991, he was transferred to the Ministry of Foreign Affairs as defence attaché to Sweden.
+He went into retirement from administrative services in 1993.

 Political career

-An army staff officer during the regime of president Hussain Muhammad Ershad, Hasan joined the Kazi Zafar Ahmed faction of Jatiya Party during the 10th parliamentary elections.
-Hasan was the first General Secretary of Army Sports Control Board of Bangladesh, and received National Sports Award in 1981.
+An army staff officer during the regime of President Hussain Muhammad Ershad, Hasan joined the Kazi Zafar Ahmed faction of the Jatiya Party during the 10th parliamentary elections.
+Hasan was the first general secretary of Army Sports Control Board of Bangladesh, and received the National Sports Award in 1981.

 Death

-Hasan died on the night of Tuesday 4 February 2014 at the United Hospital in Dhaka, due to a cardiac arrest at the age of 68.
-Hasan was taken to the hospital after he had fallen sick in his residence around 9:00pm and the doctors there declared him dead around two hours later.
+Hasan died on the night of Tuesday, 4 February 2014, at the United Hospital in Dhaka, due to a cardiac arrest at the age of 68.
+Hasan was taken to the hospital after he had fallen sick in his residence around 9:00pm, and the doctors there declared him dead around two hours later.
 His body has been kept at the mortuary of Combined Military Hospital in Dhaka Cantonment.